Foreach functions return aggregate values from the history of multiple items. Foreach functions are used in aggregate calculations.

 The second parameter allows to specify the time period for aggregation.
 The time period can only be expressed as time, the amount of values (prefixed with #) is not supported.

 Supported unit symbols can be used in this parameter for convenience, for example '5m' (five minutes) instead of '300s' (300 seconds) or '1d' (one day) instead of '86400' (86400 seconds).

-Time period is ignored by the server if passed with the last_foreach function and can thus be omitted:
+Timeperiod is ignored by the server if the function is last_foreach and can thus be omitted: